Karl SPÄH GmbH & Co. KG

 (5) In particular, liability for the infringement of industrial property rights in the performance of work according to the purchaser’s specifications is excluded.
 There is no duty of inspection on the part of the company with regard to industrial property rights of third parties.

-(1) Unless otherwise agreed, our invoices are payable within 14 days with a discount of 2%, within 30 days net, from the date of invoice in each case.
+(1) Unless otherwise agreed, our invoices are payable within 30 days net, from the date of invoice in each case.
 Invoices for net amounts of less than EUR 50.00 and those for installation work, wage labour, repairs, moulds and shares of the cost of tools are due immediately and are payable net in each case.
 Payment must be effected within the above-mentioned periods in such a way that the amount required for settlement of the invoice is available to us no later than the due date.

 (2) Counterclaims which are contested by us or have not been recognised by legal force do not give the purchaser the right to withhold or offset the amount due.